 Getting to Venice from London is a piece of cake.

-In 2016, British Airways and easyJet operate direct flights to Venice Marco Polo from Gatwick, while Alitalia – Italy’s national carrier – and British Airways fly non-stop to Marco Polo from both Heathrow and London City. easyJet flies direct from Luton to Marco Polo.
+In 2017, British Airways and easyJet operate direct flights to Venice Marco Polo from Gatwick, while British Airways flies non-stop to Marco Polo from both Heathrow and London City.
+EasyJet flies direct from Luton to Marco Polo.